 Sukhumvit is is a huge road that stretches across Bangkok but, when people refer to it as an “area”, they mean the downtown part, which is ground zero for nightlife, restaurants, expats, and tourists.
 The nightlife includes modern clubs as well as a famous party street (Soi 11) and a not-so-family-friendly area on Soi 4 (the red-light district).
 You’ll find a ton of wonderful restaurants, food markets, malls, hotels, and nightlife here.
 The Skytrain (BTS), which runs right down the street, makes it super easy and convenient to get around too.
 I like the area around Soi 2, Soi 11, and Soi 23.
 A little further down, then you get to Thong Lor.
 After that, you’re getting into a residential district that is a bit out of the way if you’re just visiting for a few days.

 Best Places to Stay in Sukhumvit

 - MID-RANGE: Grand President Hotel – The Grand President Hotel is a large hotel with three different towers, each with its own rooftop pool and restaurant.
 It’s in the lively Sukhumvit 11 area, near tons of dining and nightlife options.
 There are nicely furnished studios and suites with marble flooring and contemporary decor, and some rooms come with a kitchenette for cooking.

 - LUXURY: Aloft Bangkok Sukhumvit 11 – I consider this to be the best value luxury hotel in the city.
 It may not 5 stars but for the price, you can’t beat it.
-Not only are the rooms amazing, there is so much going on here.
+Not only are the rooms amazing, but there is also so much going on here.
 The xyz(SM) bar is a really social place to grab a drink, and there’s a re:mix(SM) lounge complete with pool table and beanbag chairs.
 At the 24/7 shop you can pick up snacks and sweets.
 The fitness center is huge, but the real win is the rooftop pool with loungers and cabanas.